Kathmandu Durbar Square

 Kathmandu Durbar Square Durbar means Palaces in the heart of the old city Kathmandu in Basantapur.
 Kathmandu Valley was divided into 3 kingdoms from the 9th century onward till 1768 AD.
 The founding of the Palace dates back to Licchavi times.
 With considerable renovations by the Malla rulers and later the Ranas, construction was accomplished progressively over many centuries.

-There are around 50 temples in the vicinity including the temple Taleju Bhawani which was brought from the Indian continent by Mallas with them in around the 9th Century.
+There are around 50 temples in the vicinity, including the temple of Taleju Bhawani, which was brought from the Indian continent by Mallas with them around the 9th century.
 The Durbar is divided into two courtyards, the outer comprising Kasthamandap, Kumari Ghar, and Shiva-Parvati Temple, and the inner consisting of Hanuman Dhoka and the main palace.
 Important ceremonies, including the coronation of the Nepali monarch, are held in Kathmandu Durbar Square.
 Most parts of the palace premises are open for tourists throughout the week during office hours.

-Kumari, a Virgin lady recognized as a Goddess in the valley by both Hindus and Buddhist families.
-Kumari is selected from one specific clan called Shakya residing near the square at around the age of 3 / 4 and brought up here in the palace till her maturity...
-She is highly worshipped by the people of Nepal who put strong belief in her.
+Kumari, a Virgin lady, is recognized as a Goddess in the valley by both Hindu and Buddhist families.
+Kumari is selected from one specific clan called Shakya, residing near the square at around the age of 3 / 4 and brought up here in the palace till her maturity.
+She is highly worshipped by the people of Nepal, who put strong belief in her.
 She lived in the palace during the period and on very limited occasions she got a chance to come out of the Palace.

 Bhaktapur Durbar Square

-Bhaktapur Durbar Square: Bhaktapur Durbar Square another palace complex of the Malla Kings during the 9th - 18th Century is located in the center of Bhaktapur.
-The Square is one of the most charming architectural showpieces of the Valley as it highlights some of the finest medieval arts of Nepal.
+Bhaktapur Durbar Square: Bhaktapur Durbar Square, another palace complex of the Malla Kings during the 9th - 18th centuries, is located in the center of Bhaktapur.
+The Square is one of the most charming architectural showpieces of the valley, as it highlights some of the finest medieval arts of Nepal.
 The main items of interest in Bhaktapur Durbar Square are the Lion Gate, the Golden Gate, and the statues of kings on stone monoliths.
 The Golden Gate was erected by King Ranjit Malla as the entrance to the main courtyard of the Fifty-five Windowed Palace.

 The Palace of Fifty-five Windows was built during the reign of King Yakshya Malla in A.D.
 1427 and was remodeled by King Bhupatindra Malla in the 17th century.
 The art gallery of Bhaktapur Durbar Square contains ancient paintings belonging to the Hindu and Buddhist traditions of various periods.
 This gallery is open every day except Tuesday.

-Besides this complex amazing 5-storied Nyatapola temple and Dattatreya, the temple complex is great to enjoy.
-The narrow lanes with puppets and handicrafts, and wooden carvings on sale are worth walking around.
+Besides this amazing 5-story Nyatapola temple and Dattatreya, the temple complex is great to enjoy.
+The narrow lanes with puppets, handicrafts, and wooden carvings on sale are worth walking around.
 Bhaktapur is popular for its woodcarving and pottery art.

 Patan Durbar Square

-Patan Durbar SquarePatan Durbar Square another royal palace complex of the then Malla Kings during the 17th century is situated in the center of Patan city.
+Patan Durbar SquarePatan Durbar Square, another royal palace complex of the Malla Kings during the 17th century, is situated in the center of Patan city.
 This was taken as the youngest Kingdom.
 The Square and its surroundings provide a very good example of ancient Newari architecture.
 Patan City is taken as a Buddhist city and can be seen in many Buddhist shrines, stupas, monasteries, etc.

 Swayambhunath Stupa

-Swayambhunath Stupa, Swoyambhu means Self-Existent One.
+Swayambhunath Stupa, or Swyambhu, means self-existent.
 Swoyambhunath is believed to have been established more than 2,500 years ago.
 An inscription dated 460 A.D. states that the construction was carried out by King Manadeva.
 By the thirteenth century, Swoyambhunath had developed into an important Buddhist learning site.

 Large numbers of Buddhists and Hindus alike visit Swoyambhunath.
 Swoyambhu is perhaps the best place to observe religious harmony in Nepal.
 The Stupa is atop a hill and requires a considerable walk.
 There is also a road that leads almost to the base of the statue